A pool is a group of origin servers, with each origin identified by its IP address or hostname.

-A Cloudflare Load Balancing pool represents a group of origin servers, each identified by their IP address or hostname.
-You can configure multiple pools, as well as failover priority (Pool A-> Pool B-> Pool C).
-If you're familiar with DNS terminology, think of a pool as a “record set,” except we only return addresses that are considered healthy.
-You can attach health checks to individual pools to tailor monitoring for collections of origin servers.
+If you are familiar with DNS terminology, think of a pool as a “record set,” except Cloudflare only returns addresses that are considered healthy.
+You can attach health checks to individual pools for customized monitoring.

 When working with pools, note the following:

 When adding origin servers to a pool, you can identify the origin by hostname or IP address.